nginx/unit-docs/source/unitctl.rst

 Unitctl can query the control API to provide the **status** of the running Unit daemon.

-To get the current status of the Unit, run the following command:
+To get the current status of the Unit, run:

 .. code-block:: console